-In this context, we need to now think of education, writ large, as a continuum with shared responsibility and also be willing to disaggregate it into packages on demand at appropriate levels along the continuum ensuring that we take advantage of a Google- and Amazon-based society.
+In this context, we need to now think of education, writ large, as a continuum with shared responsibility and also be willing to disaggregate it into packages on demand at appropriate levels along the continuum, ensuring that we take advantage of a Google- and Amazon-based society.
 There may be no better time to achieve the centuries old vision of truly democratizing education and ensuring the widest spread of knowledge.

-Further, there has for years been a growing disconnect between the knowledge provided to students and their preparation for the workforce.
+Further, for years there has been a growing disconnect between the knowledge provided to students and their preparation for the workforce.
 The gap between skills development and academic knowledge continues to grow in certain disciplines and just as we blame the high schools for not preparing students adequately for success at the university level we tend to blame the corporate world for requiring too much of us in preparing graduating students to “hit the ground running” and be productive employees immediately on entering the workforce.

 In today’s technologically driven world information and knowledge are growing at exponential rates and these advances have changed the way we communicate, socialize and live.
 While technology allows us to reach larger audiences and provide more information, academia still faces the issue of significantly increasing the percentage of educated citizens globally.
 Access is often limited by location, focus on traditional and outdated modes of interaction, time, increasing costs and corresponding debt.

 In this context it is reasonable for us to ask a very simple question: Have we, in higher education, really progressed over the last few decades?
 We may have evolved from blackboards, chalk and lectures to video screens and digital delivery, but one has to wonder whether we have really changed the modality and scope of learning.
-By and large our definition of student is still the same—a person willing to spend a lot of time sitting in a classroom face-to-face with an instructor, or one who is still constrained in progress by seat time even if the “seat” is now a virtual one.
+By and large our definition of a student is still the same—a person willing to spend a lot of time sitting in a classroom face-to-face with an instructor, or one who is still constrained in progress by seat time even if the “seat” is now a virtual one.

-Today, our students are true digital natives—focused on needs being met 24/7 and at will, irrespective of location, self-assured of their rights as consumers in being able to demand what they need rather than what they are told they should need, keen to learn by doing rather than just by listening to lectures or by rote memorization, using technology to leverage their time and efforts, focused on outcomes even at very short time scales and more likely than not to work as members of a group, forsaking individual effort for the efforts of a team.
+Today, our students are true digital natives—focused on needs being met 24/7 and at will, irrespective of location; self-assured of their rights as consumers in being able to demand what they need rather than what they are told they should need; keen to learn by doing rather than just by listening to lectures or by rote memorization, using technology to leverage their time and efforts; focused on outcomes even at very short time scales and more likely than not to work as members of a group, forsaking individual effort for the efforts of a team.

 We have the tools to now allow for learning based on individual ability rather than on the decades-old aggregated norm for a group.
 Learning can be at the pace and rate that best suits each individual.
-In addition, the use of digital instruction essentially expands the concept both of a university-bound faculty and student population.
-The very best individuals from across the globe can be assembled, from both institutions of higher education and from society at large, to teach a course or in a program.
+In addition, the use of digital instruction essentially expands the concept of both a university-bound faculty and student population.
+The very best individuals from across the globe can be assembled, from both institutions of higher education and from society at large, to teach a course or a program.
 Imagine the power of being able to learn from the very best talent from Arlington, Texas one day, New Delhi, India the next, and Sydney, Australia on the third—all while sitting at a desk, or on a couch, in another city thousands of miles away.
 Distance and travel time between locations are no longer barriers.
-The very definition of student will change—no longer restricting knowledge to a set of people with similar characteristics, since instruction, or rather learning, will be based on ability and desire, rather than chronological age or time in seat.
+The very definition of “student” will change—no longer restricting knowledge to a set of people with similar characteristics, since instruction, or rather learning, will be based on ability and desire, rather than chronological age or time in seat.

 We need to move towards implementing the potential of students being able to choose modules from a library of knowledge, developing courses and certificates based on levels of interest and prior learning.
-Certificates, specializations and badges could be the norm with these being aggregated, or “stacked,” to enable a degree, credential or qualification.
+Certificates, specializations and badges could be the norm, with these being aggregated, or “stacked,” to enable a degree, credential or qualification.
 In this format the student, or potential employer, could define the curriculum within pre-set bounds, enhancing the effectiveness in meeting workforce needs or enabling an individual to rapidly gain specialized knowledge in an area pertinent to their field.
 While some in academia may well consider the “Amazonization” of education heresy, one has to also admit that it does enable greater access, faster delivery as and when needed, and potentially significantly lower costs for a higher quality of services.